mervekorkmaz/mui-pagination/README.md

-React Pagination with using Material-UI Pagination
+React Pagination with using Material-UI Pagination Component